-Responsible for providing support services to the other Divisions within the Program, including coordination of the initial permit application process, database management, and tidal and nontidal mitigation activities, required for all unavoidable impacts authorized by the Program through its regulatory program.
-The Division is also the State liaison for 122 Maryland communities that participate in the National Flood Insurance Program (NFIP) administered by the Federal Emergency Management Agency (FEMA) through the Community Assistance Program (CAP).
+Provides support services to the other Divisions within the Program, including coordination of the initial permit application process, database management, and tidal and nontidal mitigation activities, required for all unavoidable impacts authorized by the Program through its regulatory program.
+The Division is also the State liaison for 122 Maryland communities that participate in the National Flood Insurance Program administered by the Federal Emergency Management Agency through the Community Assistance Program.